 # The motion may be saved to disc for later usage.

-motion_loaded_from_disc = RigidBodyMotion.load('my_motion.motion')
+motion_loaded_from_disc = RigidBodyMotion.load(os.path.join(artifacts_dir, 'my_motion.motion'))

 Below follows a detailed description of the RigidBodyMotion class attributes and functions.

-class xrd_simulator.motion.RigidBodyMotion(rotation_axis, rotation_angle, translation, origin=array([0., 0., 0.]))[source]
+class xrd_simulator.motion.RigidBodyMotion(rotation_axis, rotation_angle, translation, origin=tensor([0., 0., 0.]))[source]

 A rigid body motion is defined in the laboratory coordinates system.

-The Motion is parametric in the interval time=[0,1] and will perform a rigid body transformation of a point x by linearly uniformly rotating it from [0, rotation_angle] and translating [0, translation].
-I.e if called at a time time=t the motion will first rotate the point t*rotation_angle radians around rotation_axis and next translate the point by the vector t*translation.
+The motion is parametric in the interval time=[0, 1] and will perform a rigid body transformation of a point x by linearly uniformly rotating it from [0, rotation_angle] and translating [0, translation].
+I.e., if called at a time time=t, the motion will first rotate the point t * rotation_angle radians around rotation_axis and next translate the point by the vector t * translation.

-• rotation_angle (float) – Radians for final rotation, when time=1.
+• rotation_angle (float) – Radians for final rotation when time=1.

 rotation_axis[source]